ProgrammingHero1/bistro-boss-server-with-image-upload-part_6/README.md

 Client Repo Link - [Bistro Boss Client with Image Upload](https://github.com/ProgrammingHero1/bistro-boss-client-with-image-upload-part_6)

 ## Overview
 BistroBoss is a comprehensive restaurant management system designed to streamline operations, enhance customer experience, and improve overall efficiency.
-The system leverages modern web technologies to provide a robust, scalable, and high-performance solution for managing complex data structures and interactions within a restaurant environment.
+The system leverages modern web technologies to provide a robust, scalable, & high-performance solution for managing complex data structures and interactions within a restaurant environment .

 ## What We Learn Today